polarityio/threatconnect-ioc-submission/README.md

 ### Allow IOC Deletion

-If checked, users will be able to delete an Attribute from ThreatConnect. (this setting must be set to `User can view only`).
+If checked, users will be able to delete an Indicator from ThreatConnect. (this setting must be set to `User can view only`).

-> ***NOTE***: When you delete an Attribute you are doing a NOT???? soft delete of the Attribute from the entire system.
+> ***NOTE***: When you delete an Indicator you are doing a deletion of the Indicator from the entire system.

 ## Installation Instructions